aakashthapa22/Parcel-Level-Flood-and-Drought-Detection-using-AI/README.md

 # Parcel-Level-Flood-and-Drought-Detection-using-AI
-We implement NDVI and NDWI algorithms on Sentinel-2A, CART method on Sentinel-1 SAR GRD and PlacesCNN method on mobile images to detect flood and drought at a parcel-level
+We implement NDVI and NDWI algorithms on Sentinel-2A, CART method on Sentinel-1 SAR GRD and PlacesCNN method on mobile images to detect flood and drought at a parcel-level.

+Citation:
+Bibtex format
+@article{thapa2022parcel,
+  title={Parcel-Level Flood and Drought Detection for Insurance Using Sentinel-2A, Sentinel-1 SAR GRD and Mobile Images}, author={Thapa, Aakash and Horanont, Teerayut and Neupane, Bipul}, journal={Remote Sensing}, volume={14}, number={23}, pages={6095}, year={2022},
+  publisher={Multidisciplinary Digital Publishing Institute}
+}

+Thapa, A., Horanont, T., & Neupane, B. (2022).
+Parcel-Level Flood and Drought Detection for Insurance Using Sentinel-2A, Sentinel-1 SAR GRD and Mobile Images.
+Remote Sensing, 14(23), 6095.